COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Although testicular cancer is highly curable, all newly diagnosed patients are appropriately considered candidates for clinical trials designed to decrease morbidity of treatment while further improving cure rates.

-The following histologic classification of malignant testicular germ cell tumors (testicular cancer) reflects the classification used by the World Health Organization (WHO).
-Less than 50% of malignant testicular germ cell tumors have a single cell type, of which roughly 50% are seminomas.
-The rest have more than one cell type, and the relative proportions of each cell type should be specified.
+The following histological classification of malignant testicular germ cell tumors (testicular cancer) reflects the classification used by the World Health Organization (WHO).
+Less than 50% of malignant testicular germ cell tumors have a single cell type, approximately 50% of which are seminomas.
+The remaining tumors have more than one cell type, and the relative proportions of each cell type should be specified.
 The cell type of these tumors is important for estimating the risk of metastases and the response to chemotherapy.
 Polyembryoma presents an unusual growth pattern and is sometimes listed as a single histologic type, though it might better be regarded as a mixed tumor.[1,2,3]

 AJCC Stage Groupings and TNM Definitions